codeblooded/codeblooded/README.md

 # Ben Reed

-I’m a Software Engineer with full stack experience.
-I've worked on frameworks, microservices, web applications, embedded scripts, and Kubernetes controllers.
-I also enjoy deep learning models and iOS development.
+As a Software Engineer with full-stack experience, my work spans frameworks, microservices, web applications, embedded scripts, and Kubernetes controllers.
+I’m also passionate about deep learning models and iOS development.

-I live in the San Francisco Bay Area with my wife & dogs.
-I currently work on Google Search.
+My wife and I, along with our two dogs, call the San Francisco Bay Area home.
+Currently, I work at Google on Search.

 ### Skills